cloudfoundry-attic/smb-volume-k8s-local-cluster/cf-on-kind/README.md

 - You need [yq](https://pypi.org/project/yq/) installed or you will need to comment out the part of the script that logs into cf, and dig out the cf admin password manually.

+## Notes
+- `kindconfig.yml` currently pins k8s to version 1.15 in order to work around [this issue](https://github.com/cloudfoundry/cf-for-k8s/issues/22).
+Once cf-for-k8s had fixed its fluentd config, we can remove that configuration and let kind use the latest available image.